-- 3. To approve the payment of Directors' fees of up to \$\$265,000 for the year ending 28 February 2021 to be paid quarterly in arrears (FY2020: \$\$265,000).
-(Resolution 4) - 4.
-To re-appoint Messrs RSM Chio Lim LLP as the Auditors of the Company and to authorise the Directors of the Company to fix their remuneration.
-(Resolution 5) - 5.
-To transact any other ordinary business which may be properly transacted at an Annual General Meeting.
+4. To approve the payment of Directors' fees of up to \$\$265,000 for the year ending 28 February 2023 to be paid quarterly in arrears (FY2022: \$\$265,000).

+5. To re-appoint Messrs RSM Chio Lim LLP as the Auditors of the Company and to authorise the Directors of the Company to fix their remuneration.

+6. To transact any other ordinary business which may be properly transacted at an Annual General Meeting.

-AS SPECIAL BUSINESSES
+AS SPECIAL BUSINESS

-To consider and if thought fit, to pass the following resolutions as Ordinary Resolutions, with or without any modifications:-
+To consider and if thought fit, to pass the following resolution as Ordinary Resolution, with or without any modifications:

-6. Authority to issue shares in the capital of the Company pursuant to Section 161 of the Companies Act, Cap.
-50 and Rule 806 of the Listing Manual of the Singapore Exchange Securities Trading Limited
+7. Authority to issue shares in the capital of the Company pursuant to Section 161 of the Companies Act 1967 and Rule 806 of the Listing Manual of the Singapore Exchange Securities Trading Limited at any time and upon such terms and conditions and for such purposes and to such persons as the Directors of the Company may in their absolute discretion deem fit; and

-That pursuant to Section 161 of the Companies Act, Cap.
-50 ("Companies Act") and Rule 806 of the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST"), the Directors of the Company be authorised and empowered to:-
+That pursuant to Section 161 of the Companies Act 1967 ("Companies Act") and Rule 806 of the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST"), the Directors of the Company be authorised and empowered to:

-- (a) (i) issue shares in the Company ("shares") whether by way of rights, bonus or otherwise; and/or - (ii) make or grant offers, agreements or options (collectively, "Instruments") that might or would require shares to be issued, including but not limited to the creation and issue of (as well as adjustments to) options, warrants, debentures or other instruments convertible into shares, - at any time and upon such terms and conditions and for such purposes and to such persons as the Directors of the Company may in their absolute discretion deem fit; and - (b) (notwithstanding the authority conferred by this Resolution may have ceased to be in force) issue shares in pursuance of any Instrument made or granted by the Directors of the Company while this Resolution was in force, provided that:-
+- (a) (i) issue shares in the Company ("shares") whether by way of rights, bonus or otherwise; and/or - (ii) make or grant offers, agreements or options (collectively, "Instruments") that might or would require shares to be issued, including but not limited to the creation and issue of (as well as adjustments to) options, warrants, debentures or other instruments convertible into shares,